kahnwong/karnwong.me/content/about.md

 <!--- ![me-at-grill-the-data](/about/me-at-grill-the-data.jpg) -->

 I'm currently the Head of Platform Engineering at Baania.
 Our mission is to be the leader in Thailand's property data.
+The best part about this role is I get to work with [this dude](https://faithstory.info/)!

 Previously I was a Data Engineer, Machine Learning Engineer and Site Reliability Engineer.
 Before that I was doing IT Support and System Administration.